 Car collides with train at College Drive and Perkins Road, one injured

-BATON ROUGE - A train collided with a car on College Drive and Perkins Road Friday afternoon, leaving one person injured.
+BATON ROUGE - A car collided with a train on College Drive and Perkins Road Friday afternoon, leaving one person injured.

 Images show the train stopped and a red vehicle damaged.
 One person was transported in stable condition, according to emergency officials.